 - Open enrollment for 2022 coverage will start November 1, 2021.
-In most states, it’s slated to end December 15, 2021, although the Biden administration has proposed an extension through January 15, 2022, and some states will have later deadlines.
+In most states, it will end January 15, although people will need to enroll by December 15 to have coverage effective January 1.

 - California, Colorado, and Washington, DC, have permanently extended open enrollment, and most of the other state-run exchanges tend to extend open enrollment each year (and there’s been a trend towards states switching to fully state-run exchanges).